Research

 Vestibular dysfunction is a disturbance in the body's balance system due to one or both of an insult to the vestibular system of the inner ear or the central nervous system processing centers.
 The most common symptom of is dizziness, but may also include other signs like imbalance and nausea.
 At GW, we are performing research to establish methods to provide and measure dosage optimal interventions for those with vestibular dysfunction, measure function in a real-world setting, and to better instruct physical therapy students in how to perform clinical tests of the vestibular system.
 Check out more of what we are doing by visiting the NMCLab website

-PT Faculty Involved: Keith Cole, Karen Goodman
+PT Faculty Involved: Karen Goodman

 Promoting Wellness and Healthy Living